vplesko/OrbLang/docs/pages/01_hello_world.md

 Then we define a main function, using the `fnc` special form.
 This function is the entry point to our program.
 There are a few different signatures it may have, but here it simply takes no arguments and returns no values.

-In its body, main uses `std.println` to output a string, followed by a newline character.
+Inside its body, we use `std.println` to output a string, followed by a newline character.

 To compile and execute this program, run these commands from the same directory that contains **main.orb** (it is assumed you have **orbc** installed on your system):